TueSearch/.github/profile/README.md

-# TueSearch
+# TueSearch - Tübingen Search

-This is a organization for the final group project of the corse **modern serach engines** at the university of tuebingen
+Final group project of the master course **Modern Search Engines** at the University of Tübingen.